Index 2024

 Sociocultural context

-Extreme left and extreme right activists regularly attack the premises of the media they consider as ideological enemies.
-In addition, female journalists are frequently faced with sexism in the workplace.
+The premises of some media outlets are regularly attacked by far-left and far-right activists who see them as ideological enemies.
+In addition, female journalists frequently face sexism in the workplace.

 Safety

-The police regularly resort to violence and arbitrary bans to hamper journalistic coverage of demonstrations and the refugee crisis on the islands.
-Police filed criminal charges against a prominent photojournalist arrested while covering a police operation in Athens.
-Another journalist who was a victim of unjustified police violence, only won his case in court after 12 years.
-Despite arrests made in April 2023, the murder of veteran crime reporter Giorgos Karaïvaz, who was gunned down outside his Athens home in broad daylight in 2021, is yet to be resolved.
-However, concrete solutions are expected from a working group on the protection of journalists.
+The police regularly resort to violence and arbitrary bans to obstruct journalistic coverage of demonstrations and the refugee crisis on the Greek islands.
+Journalists have been the victims of physical attacks during sporting events and in front of their homes.
+Despite arrests made in April 2023, the murder of veteran crime reporter Giorgos Karaivaz, who was gunned down in broad daylight in front of his Athens home in 2021, has yet to be resolved.
+The limited scope of a working group on the protection of journalists is preventing it from addressing Greek journalism’s systemic crisis.